arthurhammer/pinboard-safariextension/README.md

 ## Installing

-To install, open the `pinboard.safariextz` extension file.
-Existing tabs need to be reloaded before using the extension.
+Open `pinboard.safariextz`.
+Existing tabs need to be reloaded using the extension.

+**Note**: With the changes to extensions in Safari 9 on El Capitan, Safari might complain when trying to install this.
+It will probably be fine though.

 ## Usage